openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 b.
 For a non-*static* field:

--  The object reference expression is evaluated.
+The object reference expression is evaluated.

--  The result is the value of the named member field in type *T* found in the object referred to by the object reference expression value if the field is a non-blank *const* field.
+The result of the *field access expression* is *value* or *variable* of the instance field in the class or interface that is the type of the *object reference expression*:

--  The result is a variable (the named member field in type *T* found in the object referred to by the object reference expression value) if the field is a blank *const*, or is not *const*, while the field access occurs in an instance variable initializer, instance initializer, or constructor.
+-  If the field is not *readonly*, then the result is *variable*, and its value can be changed.

+-  If the field is *readonly*, then the result is *value* (except where the *field access* occurs in a constructor (see :ref:`Constructor Declaration`).

 Only the object reference type (not the class type of an actual object referred at runtime) is used to determine the field to be accessed.